 Welcome to the School of Hotel, Culinary Arts and Tourism

 On behalf of our faculty, staff and students of the School of Hotel, Culinary Arts and Tourism at SUNY Schenectady County Community College,

 I am pleased to welcome you to the School and our website.
 The SUNY Schenectady School of Hotel, Culinary Arts and Tourism is deeply rooted in a history of hospitality.

 school is housed in Elston Hall, the former historic Hotel Van Curler.

-and Hotel and Restaurant Management A.A.S - Beverage Management Concentration) and four certificate programs (Assistant Chef, Craft Beer Brewing, the NEW Craft Spirit Distillation and
+and Hotel and Restaurant Management A.A.S - Beverage Management Concentration) and five certificate programs (Assistant Chef, Craft Beer Brewing, Craft Spirit Distillation,

 Hospitality and Tourism, and the NEW Mobile Food Service).
 These programs are designed to enable our graduates to go directly into the workforce or to transfer on to pursue their bachelor’s degrees.
 Currently, students have the opportunity on campus